lune-lang/prelude/doc/Program.md

 <a name="then"></a>
 #### val then
 ```
-:: any st a. program st a -> program st void -> program st a
+:: any st a. program st a -> program st unit -> program st a
 ```
 <a name="run"></a>
 #### val run